Giants vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In their last 10 contests, the Giants were underdogs just once and were the losers in that contest.
+- Over their last 10 contests, the Giants were named underdogs twice and lost each contest.

-- In their last 10 matchups with a total posted by sportsbooks, the Giants and their foes are 7-3-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Giants and their opponents have combined to exceed the over/under on six occasions.

-- The Giants have come up short of covering the runline in the one of their past 10 matchups that had a set runline.
-San Francisco's past three games have finished above the point total, and the average over/under during that run was 9.3.
+- The Giants have had a spread set in one of their past 10 games, and they have failed to cover the spread each time.

 Giants Betting Records & Stats

-- The Giants have been chosen as underdogs in 64 games this year and have walked away with the win 28 times (43.8%) in those games.
+- The Giants have come away with 28 wins in the 65 contests they have been listed as the underdogs in this season.

-- This season, San Francisco has won three of its six games when it's the underdog by at least +150 on the moneyline.
+- This season, San Francisco has won three of its 10 games, or 30%, when it's the underdog by at least +140 on the moneyline.

-- The Giants have an implied victory probability of 40% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Giants have a 41.7% chance of walking away with the win.

-- Games involving San Francisco have gone over the total set by oddsmakers in 67 of 151 chances this season.
+- San Francisco and its opponents have gone over the total this season in 67 of its 152 opportunities.

-- The Giants have posted a record of 4-9-0 against the spread this season.
+- The Giants are 4-9-0 against the spread in their 13 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!